-Salim Yusuf, Distinguished University Professor of Medicine, and Executive Director of the Population Health Research Institute, McMaster University and Chief Scientist, Hamilton Health Sciences.
+Salim Yusuf, is a distinguished University Professor of Medicine, and Executive Director of the Population Health Research Institute, McMaster University and Chief Scientist, Hamilton Health Sciences.
 Immediate Past President of the World Heart Federation

 In 1984, he moved to the National Institutes of Health, Bethesda, USA, where he developed and led the SOLVD trial (establishing the value of ACE-inhibitors in heart failure and LV dysfunction) and DIG trial (clarifying the role of digitalis).
 Both of these are the first large trials in heart failure and served as the model for subsequent major trials in heart failure resulting in substantial improvements in mortality.

 In 1992 he moved to McMaster University as the head of the Division of Cardiology, subsequently becoming the Vice-President of Research, and the Founding Director of the Population Health Research Institute (PHRI) at Hamilton Health Sciences, where he has established an international program of research in cardiovascular diseases and prevention.
 His therapeutic trials have established the roles of ACE-inhibitors in CVD prevention (the HOPE study), dual antiplatelet therapies in acute coronary syndromes (the CURE study), novel anti-thrombotics and invasive interventions.
 The PHRI was recently cited by SCImago as having the 7th highest impact in the world (and highest in Canada).